-If you’re ready to sell your house, then it’s time to get to work!
+Selling your home?
+Then it’s time to get to work!

 Putting your house on the market takes a lot more than just sticking a “For Sale” sign in the front yard and adding some photos on the internet.
 Before you go through the entire process of listing your home, complete this checklist to get yourself better prepared.

-Some of the tips are simple and some of them will take a little more energy, but they all will help out tremendously when it comes to impressing buyers!
+Some of the tips for selling your home are simple and some of them will take a little more energy.
+However they all will help out tremendously when it comes to impressing buyers!

 Hire a Great Real Estate Agent